- City Services

 The City of Owatonna has seventeen bridges located on the street system that are inspected and maintained to insure safe travel.

-Traffic signals, like most things mechanical, will require periodic maintenance.
+Traffic signals, like most things mechanical, will need periodic maintenance.
 One of the most common maintenance items is the changing of bulbs.
 If you observe a bulb out or what you perceive as a traffic signal malfunction please contact the city.
 To report any signals needing maintenance, call 507-444-4350